b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 &nbsp;

-he 1850 and the 1880 census has the age and marriage status of each person but doesn’t have the age at which they were married.
+The 1850 and the 1880 census has the age and marriage status of each person but doesn’t have the age at which they were married.
 They have two data points that you can try and guess the marriage age.
 The first is a field for “Married in the last year”.
 If that is checked, then the person’s age is most likely their age when they were married.
 The second is a field for “Age of eldest child”.Subtracting that from the parents age gives a really rough estimate of marriage age.

 The 1900 census also has the age and marriage status but it also has a field for “Years of marriage”.
 Subtracting that from the age should give the marriage age.